 Important: After you run this command, the NEW-RR-EN doesn't replicate data from SOURCE-EU.

-17. Promote NEW-RR-EN to stand-alone server by stopping the replication relationship between SOURCE-EU and NEW-RR-EN:
+16. Promote NEW-RR-EN to a standalone server by stopping the replication relationship between SOURCE-EU and NEW-RR-EN:

 MySQL > call mysql.rds_reset_external_master;

-18. Point all applications, clients, and database connections to NEW-RR-EN by specifying NEW-RR-EN's DNS endpoint in all connection strings.
-Or, you can rename SOURCE-EU, and then modify NEW-RR-EN to use the same name that was used by SOURCE-EU.
+17. Point all applications, clients, and database connections to NEW-RR-EN by specifying NEW-RR-EN's DNS endpoint in all connection strings.
+Or, you can rename SOURCE-EU, and then modify NEW-RR-EN to use the same name that SOURCE-EU uses.

-20. After the applications and clients are pointed to NEW-RR-EN and the environment is tested, you can delete SOURCE-EU.
+19. After you point the applications and clients to NEW-RR-EN and test the environment, you can delete SOURCE-EU.